Can chickens fly?

 In fact, some of my own Red Stars "flew" over my six foot high fence even after they'd had one wing clipped.
 Everything I'd read said they shouldn't be able to fly with one wing clipped.

-They hopped onto a branch which took them about halfway up the fence - and then they flapped their wings long enough to get over to the other side.
+They hopped onto a branch which took them about halfway up the fence.
+Then, they flapped their wings for long enough to fly over to the other side.

 They were lopsided and they weren't terribly elegant in the way they landed.
 But they did it.